mhyfritz/lateq/README.md

 Cheap & cheerful LaTeX equation editor.

+*why?* I needed an easy, cross-platform way to create math equations for presentation slides.

+*caveats:* at the moment
-I needed an easy, cross-platform way to create math equations for presentation slides.
-At the moment there is no functionality to export to an image, so one needs a separate screenshot app with *grab area* functionality.
+there is no functionality to export to an image, so one needs a separate screenshot app with *grab area* functionality.
 Your OS probably has you covered.